 My primary motivation for creating music is derived from escapism, invention and beauty.
 I am interested in breaking down barriers between the listener and the composer, so as to include the experience itself, allowing the listener to hear a piece of music as evolving.
 In my music and collaborations, I intend to achieve a relationship between the process of composing and the composition itself.

-My recent work has been inspired by a variety of influences, both musical and non-musical: sculpture (Canopy), poetry (Map of Rain Hitting Water), devotional guideposts (Moments), natural ecological phenomenon – specifically, the trajectory of a lunar eclipse (E: series including E: Tip, E: Vespers and E: clipsed), and Bach (Flone) among other things.
+My recent work has been inspired by a variety of influences, both musical and non-musical: sculpture (Canopy), poetry (Map of Rain Hitting Water, Blackbird, One Voice, White Ash and The Clockmaker’s Doll), devotional guideposts (Moments), natural ecological phenomenon – specifically, the trajectory of a lunar eclipse (E: series including E: Tip, E: Vespers and E: clipsed), painting (Condundrums) and Bach (Flone) among other things.

-Check out this recent interview at the MacDowell Colony!
+Check out this interview at the MacDowell Colony from my residency in 2016 and other recent press.